Brajmohank1/heroku_Library_mangement_brajmohan/README.md

 ## Key Features

 - Free and open source.
-- Custom URLs for shortened links
+- There are two sections for users - I. STUDENT II.
+ADMIN
-- Private statistics for shortened URLs.
+- Student can Login ,Edit Profile , Search for books and view availability , view his issue history.
-- View your links.
+- Admin will manage the whole system.

 ## Stack